 Do you encourage elder independence or dependence?

-- Allow your family member to do as much as possible for as long as possible.
-Expect them to reman independent.
+- Allow your family member to do as much as possible.
+For as long as possible.
+Expect them to remain independent.
 They will respond to your expectations as long as cognitively possible .
-Expect your family member to get dressed, even if it is you standing by to supervise or encourage, work in the garden, or cook/microwave simple meals.
+Expect your family member to get dressed.
+Even if it is you standing by to supervise or encourage, work in the garden, or cook/microwave simple meals.

 - As dementia progresses, help simplify a task.
-For example, you may have to remind to get the toothbrush from the holder, put the toothpaste on the brush etc. Break down complex tasks into small parts.
+For example, you may have to remind to get the toothbrush from the holder.
+Then cue them to put the toothpaste on the brush etc. Break down complex tasks into small parts.

 - Allow your aging family member to make as many decisions as possible.
 As dementia progresses, you may have to limit to one or two options when you give choices as to what to wear or what to eat.
 Help your aging family retain as much control as possible for as long as possible.

-- Practice habilitation and match the tasks your aging family member preforms with their strengths and present abilities.
+- Practice habilitation.
+Match the tasks your aging family member preforms … with their strengths and present abilities.

 - Match tasks with abilities.
 Identify the person’s skills, and try to match them with tasks that the person can do independently.

 - Accept that you cannot cut all risks.
 That means there are times when something may get broken or get a few cuts or bruises.
 This can be a small price to pay for allowing someone to explore and maintain their independence.
 If you eliminate all the risks you eliminate all the opportunities, as well.